cserluca/CompareTheMarketEnergy/README.md

 ## Development Environment

 This test automation project was completed in Visual Studio 2015 using the C# language and .NET framework version 4.6.1.
+The operating system used was Microsoft Windows 10 Pro.

 The packages used in the development environment are: